iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Using this app helps me to be more disciplined with walking and it has taught me how fast I should be going.<br> :date: __2021-01-03 09:39:49__

+> A great app, so simple and effective.<br> :date: __2021-01-01 16:51:08__

+> Easy to use.
+Maybe more specific information about brisk walking would help me up my pace as I get fitter<br> :date: __2020-12-31 16:35:54__

+> Only one issue.
+I am tall over 6ft My wife is 5ft we can do the same walk with very different results.
+Obviously her little legs are having to go further...
+It would be useful to be able to set step size, then at least we could compete on a level playing field.
+Every thing else works well<br> :date: __2020-12-31 11:07:04__

+> Simple app designed to help you become more active.
+It doesn't record lots of complicated data, just tells you you have walked at a brisk pace for 10 minutes, 20 minutes etc. It has helped me considerably and would recommend it to help get you started on the right track<br> :date: __2020-12-30 16:12:39__

+> My target for my age is 30 mins of brisk walking a day.
+Can be 10 mins at a time etc. This app gives my total walking time and more importantly my brisk walking time where I puff and pant.
+Easy to use and accurate.
+Use it daily now.<br> :date: __2020-12-28 13:44:13__

 > Great idea and very useful.
 Be aware not always 100% accurate depending on the signal strength.<br> :date: __2020-12-27 14:10:47__

 > All satisfactory<br> :date: __2020-12-22 19:22:45__